jtregenza/storytale-site-2021/posts/cash-converters.md

 - Does the marketplace have a gap that the company could fill?
 - How much change would we make in order to bring this company inline with our own views and mentality?

 Cash Converters as a personal finance company really isn't the of company we want to associate with.
 Pay day loans, cash advances and sub prime loans have disproportionate affect poorer individuals and families and practices of predatory lending have run rampant.
 This isn't us accusing Cash Converters of predatory lending (As part of the 2019 class action suite's settlement Cash Converters did not admit liability in the alleged consumer law breaches).
+It's also very weird that for their website to mark federal government reforms and amendments as company milestones.

 Cash Converters as a second-hand retailer has some openings though, especially once we look to their contemporaries.